Aditi0257e/Optiscan/README.md

 You are requested to go through the folders and read the readme files to understand it better !!!

 ### Future Work
-- **Model Integration:** We are working on integrating the three models to run simultaneously and generate a unified output.
+- **Model Integration:** Working on integrating the three models to run simultaneously and generate a unified output.
 - **Real-Time Feedback:** The integrated system will eventually provide real-time quality assessments and feedback for automated systems.
 --